Ingrid Skiaker, 27, married Alexander Lott, 26, at Akershus Castle, in Oslo, Norway, in January 2013. She says:

 I chose my wedding dress to match my great-grandmother's cameo brooch, which I wore on my gown.
 I also wanted my shoulders covered in church, so I had a tulle top sewn on to my dress, which I then removed for the reception.

+The decoration was inspired by tree branches heavy with snow, so we covered birch trees with gypsophila.
 The cake was decorated with mini kangaroos and koalas.
 It was a five-tier carrot cake with a raspberry terrine filling and covered with white chocolate wafers.

 We booked a horse and carriage at the last minute because the vintage car we had organised cancelled on us.
 The carriage was once owned by Queen Victoria.